 We love an afternoon tea and are lucky to have so many wonderful places to have afternoon tea in York.
 It’s my daughter’s birthday soon, so we decided to have an afternoon tea at home in the garden.
+As a family, we love to play word games like ‘name a city that starts with N’.

 You can buy an afternoon tea experience from Red Letter Days, who have a post on 101 ways to celebrate afternoon tea.
 The afternoon tea is then sent from Piglets Pantry.
 They kept me informed at every stage and delivered on the day I wanted.